Yashwanth70/Yashwanth70.github.io/ExpressJS Application/README.md

-#Express Basics Demo Site
+#ExpressJS Site

-This repo features an express app to serve as demo in the Express Basics course on Treehouse.
+This repo features an express app to serve as basic Express Application.

 ## How to use this repo
 To follow along with the Treehouse course, checkout the branch with the associated video.
 The video for a given stage will indicate which branch to checkout.

-**To start with the very first video:**
+**To start:**
 ```
 git clone <this-repo>
 cd <this-repo>